Bills: Safety Damar Hamlin showing 'remarkable improvement'

 “While still critically ill, he has demonstrated that he appears to be neurologically intact,” the Bills said in a statement.
 “His lungs continue to heal and he is making steady progress.”

-Bills rookie cornerback Kaiir Elam also posted a message on his Twitter account that said Hamlin “is doing better, awake and showing signs of improvement.”
+Hamlin’s agent, Ronald Butler, told The Associated Press that Hamlin was awake and has been able to grip the hands of family members at his hospital bedside.

-The developments came as the Bills were scheduled to return to practice on Thursday for the first time since Hamlin collapsed after his heart stopped while making a tackle and was rushed to the University of Cincinnati Medical Center during the first quarter of Buffalo’s game against the Bengals on Monday night.

-The second-year player has spent the past two days sedated and listed in critical condition.
+The developments came as the Bills were scheduled to return to practice on Thursday for the first time since Hamlin collapsed when his heart stopped after making a tackle and was rushed to the University of Cincinnati Medical Center during the first quarter of Buffalo’s game against the Bengals on Monday night.
+The second-year player spent the past two days sedated and listed in critical condition.

+Dr. Timothy Pritts said in a conference call that neurological signs of improvement began Wednesday night as Hamlin gradually woke up, with the rest of his body healing.
+Hamlin was able to communicate by writing; he cannot speak because of a breathing tube in his throat.

+“Last night he was able to emerge and follow commands and even asked who had won the game,” Pritts said.

 Trending News